DanielJRoss/ComputingBootCamp/website/_selfpaced/github.md

 ## Lecture
-On April 30, 2021 we had a GitHub Tutorial by Prof Lundrigan.
-The video is embedded below
+Professor Lundrigan's April 30, 2021 GitHub tutorial:

 <iframe width="800" height="600" allow="fullscreen" src="https://www.youtube.com/embed/Z8nMX36x_GU"> </iframe>

 ## Follow-Up Activities

+{% include quizzes.html id=10 %}

 Here are a few ideas for follow-up activities:
 - Start a new repo on GitHub and explore the features

-{% include quizzes.html id=10 %}

 - Fork an interesting repo
 - Submit a pull request to an open-source project